multiversx/mx-docs/docs/validators/import-db.md

 title: Import DB
 ---

+# Introduction
-The node is able to reprocess a previously produced database by providing the database and starting the node with several flags explained in the section below. <br>
+The node is able to reprocess a previously produced database by providing the database and starting the node with the import-db related flags explained in the section below. <br>
+Possible use cases for the import-db process:
+- index in ElasticSearch (or something similar) all the data from genesis to present time;
+- validate the blockchain state;
+- make sure there aren't backwards compatibility issues with a new software version;
+- check the blockchain state at a specified time (this includes additional code changes, but for example if you are interested in the result of an API endpoint at the block 255255, you could use import db and force the node to stop at the block corresponding to that date).

+# How to start the process
 Let's suppose we have the following data structure:
 ```
   ~/elrond-go/cmd/node